microsoft/kafka-connect-cosmosdb/.github/working_agreement.md

 ### Branch Strategy

-- `main` branch will be used as the production branch
+- `main` branch will be used as the production branch and should always house release-ready code.
   - It will be locked, requiring a PR to make commits.
   - It will be shippable at any time.
   - Releases will occur through a merge of `dev` into `main`
+- `dev` is a protected working branch for CI
 - Branches will be used for story or bug-fix work.
-  - Naming convention will include alias with a short description of the story or bug (e.g., `dsturgell-create-working-agreement` or `jofultz-deploy-script-error-on-box`)
+  - Naming convention will include alias (or GitHub handle) with a short description of the story or bug (e.g., `dsturgell-create-working-agreement` or `jofultz-deploy-script-error-on-box`)
   - Commits should always have a short but descriptive message explaining what is changing.

 ### Versioning & Tagging